How to Retire in Japan As A Foreigner: A Comprehensive Guide

 • National Pension (kokumin nenkin) for self-employed individuals and others not covered by the other.

-The amount of pension depends on different factors such as the number of years contributed and the average income during the contribution period.
+The amount of pension depends on different factors such as the number of years contributed and the average income during the contribution period when retiring in Japan.

 Additional retirement savings options in Japan